 - a 30 minute period of silence with bells at 5,10, 15, 20 and 30 minutes.

-They also sell a number of other booklets and books (including Zindel Segal, Mark Williams and John Teasdale’s book Mindfulness-based Cognitive Therapy for Depression).
-For more information about what is available and prices, please visit their website at www.octc.co.uk.
+OCTC also sell a number of other booklets and books (including Zindel Segal, Mark Williams and John Teasdale’s book Mindfulness-based Cognitive Therapy for Depression).
+For more information about what is available and prices, please visit their website.